Ilaiwi/effective-javascript/PITCHME.md

 #### Understanding closures only requires learning three essential facts.

-1. The first fact is that JavaScript allows you to refer to variables that were defined outside of the current function
+- JavaScript allows you to refer to variables that were defined outside of the current function

 ```
 function makeSandwich() {